drabelpdx/Epi_W13_codereview/README.md

 ### Sign Up/Sign in ###

 As User:
-Create an account and sign in.
+Create a user account and sign in.

 As Admin:
 Click Admin and sign in with the Admin account:
     email: test@test.com
     password: testtest

+Be sure the check out the Admin console (rails_admin gem) while here.

 ### Debugging ###